 If you’re also thinking, well I’d love to help sea turtles and marine life, but my college degree is in marketing!

-No worries, in many cases these programs offer trainings that will help equipped you with the information and skillset to help you manage your responsibilities in the program.
+No worries, in many cases these programs offer training that will help equip you with the information and skillset to help you manage your responsibilities in the program.

 Get a remote job

-So rethink your skills, learn more if you think that can help you, or start your own endeavors online.
+So rethink your skills, or add more skills to your repertoire and start your own endeavors online.
 The possibilities are truly limitless.

 Find job opportunities abroad